 • Excessive yawning as you try to adjust your jaw

 • Pain in jaw muscles

-• Cramps or spasm in the jaw region
+• Spasms or cramps in the jaw region

-If you suffer from any of these symptoms, speak to us.
-Our treatment usually consists of no pills, no shots, no surgery, and no adverse reactions.
-We can address these issues since they are more than likely brought on by clenching your teeth while you are asleep and sometimes throughout the day.
-When you clench your teeth, you use many of the most powerful muscles within your body.
-These kinds of muscle contractions may cause morning headaches and/or stress headaches and even harm surrounding ligaments, teeth, as well as other muscles.
-Simply by decreasing the intensity of the clenching by sleeping with a TMJ splint, you are successfully reducing the source of the pain.
+If you suffer from any of these symptoms, talk with Dr. Peck.
+Dr. Peck’s treatment methods usually consist of no pills, no shots, no surgical procedures, and no adverse reactions.
+Dr. Peck can deal with these difficulties since they are most likely due to clenching your teeth when you’re sleeping and sometimes during the day.
+When you clench your teeth, you use a number of the most powerful muscles within your body.
+These high-intensity contractions of such strong muscles turn out to be painful and the forces created cause pain in adjacent tissues, joints, along with other muscles.

-The majority of dental treatment to treat malocclusion calls for the use of a splint, or an oral device that temporarily adjusts the bite.
-In more serious instances, the doctor may suggest a long-term change in the bite with tooth replacement, moving teeth with orthodontic treatment, or possibly a combination of bonding and crowns or veneers.
-For many people, the final results were effective and their return to a pain-free condition has offered them another chance at a more rewarding life.
+The majority of dental treatment to cure malocclusion involves the usage of a splint, or an oral device which temporarily adjusts the bite.
+In more serious cases, could suggest a permanent improvement in the bite using tooth replacement, moving teeth through orthodontic treatment, or possibly a combination of bonding and crowns or veneers.
+For numerous individuals, the results have been effective and their return to a pain-free state has offered these folks another chance for a far more rewarding life.